DeployGate/gradle-deploygate-plugin/README.md

 }
 ```

-If you are using the new plugin DSL, then the following is required in your *setting.gradle*.
+If you are using the new plugin block DSL, then the following is required in your *setting.gradle*.

 ```groovy
 pluginManagement {